unRealGamer28/check-mev-registry/README.md

 ## Features

 - Input your validator's public wallet address to check if your validator is registered with public MEV boost relays.
+- Use the checkbox to verify your validator's fee recipient address that's been registered with a particular relay.
 - Clean and simple to use UI.